 - Chronic pain that meets legal definitions, such as pain that lasts three months or more

 - Parkinson’s disease

 - Pain that degrades health and functional capability

 - Spinal cord injury with spasticity

 - A severe, debilitating, or life-threatening condition accompanied by one or more of the following associated or complicating conditions:

 - Severe nausea

 - Severe or persistent muscle spasms

-All medical cannabis products must be tested by a New York state-located, federal Drug Enforcement Administration (DEA)-approved laboratory.
-Products must be tested for cannabinoid profile, as well as the following microbiological, metal, and chemical contaminants:
+All medical cannabis products must be tested by an independent laboratory certified by the Department of Health’s Environmental Laboratory Approval Program.
+Products are tested for their cannabinoid profile, as well as the following microbiological, metal, and chemical contaminants: